DSI-VD/foehn/README.md

 ### New version

-To bump version use the following command:
+1. Update the `CHANGELOG.md` and commit the change.
+1. Bump the version and publish on the NPM registry by using the following command

 ```
-$ yarn version
+$ npm run new-version
 ```

-It will ask you the new version number.